phenixcodes/CTD_ADV_Submission/README.md

 * Fix the pagination sidebar and reduce the opacity of each card that displays on the recommendations page

 ### Concluding Statements :
 Thank you for taking the time to review and test my application submission.
 I've learned a lot of best practices from this project.
-I'm looking forward to further developing this program to be more efficient, responsive, and aesthetic.
+I'm looking forward to further developing this program to be more efficient, responsive, and aesthetic!